Backing up your data and stopping your old service

 The process of restoring your database varies depending on your existing setup.

-Next step - Configure the database
+Next step - Install the application

 Was this article helpful?